-A python library for reading and writing AxoGraph data files
+A Python package for reading and writing AxoGraph data files

-axographio is a library that makes it easy to read and write binary data files in the AxoGraph file format.
+axographio is a Python package that makes it easy to read and write binary data files in the AxoGraph file format.

-This library provides a simple interface for loading AxoGraph data files into a python program or interactive session.
-If you want to analyze data you recorded in AxoGraph using python based tools, this library provides the glue code you’ll need.
+This package provides a simple interface for loading AxoGraph data files into a Python program or interactive session.
+If you want to analyze data you recorded in AxoGraph using Python based tools, this package provides the glue code you’ll need.

 sudo easy_install numpy sudo easy_install Cython